krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer-v2-0-0.md

 ---
 layout: post
 comments: false
-title: LinearTimer v2.0.0
+title: LinearTimer
 ---

-Linear Timer is a custom view for Android that enables circular progress animation with respect to given duration.
+Linear Timer is a custom view for Android that enables user to show a circular progress animation with respect to given a duration.

+Current version - `v2.0.0`

+Primary features -

+1. Progress animation in clock-wise or counter clock-wise direction.
+2. Get time elapsed since timer has started or time left for the timer to finish.
+3. Provide Start and/ or finish points for the animation.
+4. Pre-fill the progress up-till a certain point.
+5. Resume the animation on the basis of duration elapsed from total duration.

 [Find LinearTimer on Github](https://github.com/krtkush/LinearTimer)